sugartechllc/WxflowToChords/README.md

 Of course, when you log off, the process will stop, so you may wish to run it it with _nohup_.

-Any time the system is rebooted, you will need to restart it.
-You can get around this by setting up and enabling a service definition approprate for your operating system.
+Any time the system is rebooted, you will need to restart WxflowToChords.
+You can get around this by setting up and enabling a service approprate for your operating system.
+A sample systemd service definition file is provided [here](linux/wxflowtochords.service).

 ## About
 WxflowToChords are a set of python modules for converting Weatherflow json formatted datagrams into the CHORDS